Some links in this post may be affiliate links

 This is a poorly lit area but bright enough to read a newspaper during several hours of the day.

-Only a few foliage houseplants will flourish with the exception of Aglaonema (Chinese Evergreen), Aspidistra (Cast Iron Plant), Asplenium Fern (Bird's Nest Fern), Heartleaf (Philodendron scandens) among others.
+Only a few foliage plants will flourish with the exception of Aglaonema (Chinese Evergreen), Aspidistra (Cast Iron Plant), Asplenium Fern (Bird's Nest Fern), Heartleaf (Philodendron scandens) among others.

-Many semi-shade foliage houseplants will adapt to these conditions and will actually thrive.
+Many semi-shade foliage indoor plants will adapt to these conditions and will actually thrive.
 No flowering houseplant can thrive in these conditions.
 Check out this list of low light houseplants.

 These shaded spots include such areas as;